IORoot/HouseQuests_wiki/docs/Features/preferences.md

 `Right drawer > Preferences > Settings`

+### 👋 Intro Modal

 Toggle the intro panel on or off when the application is loaded or refreshed.

+### 🎓 Intro Tutorial

+Toggle the intro tutorial back on or off.
+Whenever you close the tutorial, this is automatically toggled to keep the tutorial off.